stuffmattdoes/react-calculist-client/README.md

 ## Deployment ##
 You shouldn't be deploying my code!
 But if you must know, I host the this client-side portion of the app on my own Digital Ocean droplet at [calculist.stuffmattdoes.com](https://calculist.stuffmattdoes.com).
 Head over there to register and shop on a budget!

+## Roadmap ##
+This app is in active development.
+To see a list of planned features, check out my [Calculist Trello board](https://trello.com/b/ZQUkXrIX/calculist).